People and Equalities

 Births, deaths and marriages

-• the average age of people giving birth was 31 years old
+• the average age when giving birth was 31 years old13

-• the number of marriages has been steady from 2015 until 2020/21 when they fell significantly due to coronavirus
+• the number of marriages has been steady from 2014 excluding 2020/21 when they fell significantly due to coronavirus.
+In 2022 they returned to pre-pandemic levels with 712 marriages, which included 15 same-sex marriages 15

 Births, deaths and marriages